 Is the paragraph above a description of you?
 After reading this book, are you a typical user or a mindful user?
 After reading professor Von Hippel’s argument, it is now easy to realize why mindfulness and/or bare attention, observation skills, as techniques or even qualities are so valuable in the creative process.

-Bare attention, Mindfulness, and skills in observations are the aims of this book.
-They are there to help you see familiar objects or subjects in unfamiliar ways to be more creative and innovative; even achieving breakthroughs.
+Bare attention, Mindfulness, and skills in observation are the aims of this book.
+They are there to help you see familiar objects or subjects in unfamiliar ways to be more creative and innovative, even achieving breakthroughs.

-Yoga Improves Concentration, Motivation – Benefits Beyond Strength And Flexibility
+Yoga Improves Concentration and Motivation: Benefits Beyond Strength And Flexibility

 ACSM members Traci A. Statler, Ph.D., and Amy Wheeler, Ph.D., tested 84 students during the second and eighth weeks of four, 10-week Hatha yoga classes at California State University San Bernardino.
 Most participants were female (93 percent); 45 percent were Hispanic, 35 percent Caucasian, seven percent African-American, and two percent Asian.
 The students averaged 24 years of age; most had at least three months of consistent yoga experience prior to the class.